kytvi2p/grid-updates/man/grid-updates.1.md

 :   Override the default location of script updates.

 \--repairlist-uri *FILE CAP*
-:   Override the default location of the \--repair-list subscription file.
+:   Override the default location of the \--repair subscription file.

 -v
 :   Increase verbosity of output.